Safety Behaviours: Short-Term Relief, Long-Term Anxiety

 Health Anxiety:

-• Checking body for signs of illness multiple times a day
+• Checking body for signs of illness many times a day

 • Avoiding medical appointments out of fear of bad news